-When, Where, and Who?
+History: When, Where, and Who

-The Battle of Gettysburg was a confrontation that took place on July 1, 2 and 3 of 1863, during the American Civil War.
+The Battle of Gettysburg was a confrontation that took place on July 1, 2, and 3 of 1863, during the American Civil War.
 It was fought between the Union and Confederate troops, in the town of Gettysburg in Pennsylvania.

 He planned to go further into Pennsylvania, in what he called the Gettysburg Campaign.
-With this plan, he wanted to gain the admiration and support for the Confederacy by France and Britain, and also gain the support of those northern politicians who were still against the war.
+With this plan, he wanted to gain the admiration and support of the Confederacy from France and Britain.
+He also wanted to gain the support of those northern politicians who were still against the war.

 Hearing about this pursuit, Lee's strategy was to organize his army in the strategic crossroads of Gettysburg.
 However, when his troops arrived at the town, on July 1, they were met by two Union cavalry brigades.
-Still, the Union forces were outnumbered, and were driven away into Cemetery Hill by the Confederate troops.
+Still, the Union forces were outnumbered and driven away into Cemetery Hill by the Confederate troops.

 On July 2, with the Union troops' defense lines spawning from Culp's Hill to Cemetery Ridge, Lee ordered James Longstreet to lead his troops to attack the Union on the left, while Ewell and his men should attack the right.
 Following several hours of heavy fighting, the Union managed to stave off and stall their attackers but lost some of their positions.
-Both sides suffered many losses on the battle that day.
+Both sides suffered many losses in the battle that day.

 It was on the morning of July 3 that Union troops pushed back Confederate forces on Culp's Hill and gained back their positions.
-Thinking his troops were close to victory, Lee sent 15,000 men to attack Cemetery Ridge, where the Union had dug-in their positions in vast fields.
+Thinking his troops were close to victory, Lee sent 15,000 men to attack Cemetery Ridge, where the Union had dug in their positions in vast fields.
 Pickett's Charge began at 3 p.m. and the Confederate troops were quickly surrounded on all sides, with only half of their men surviving the attack.

 On July 4, a defeated Lee withdrew his army, and the Union celebrated the major victory of the Battle of Gettysburg.
 This was one of the key victories for the Union, as it presented a stepping stone to their victory of the Civil War.